khongminhtn/react-studies/README.md

 # React Libraries:
 ### Webpack
 Webpack is a react module that allows bundling of assets to avoid uneccessary importing to html files, which could become a cluster.
-Assets such as JavaScript, CSS, Images, Data files can use external modules to import into a single JavaScript file and then import only that single JavaScript file into the html.
+Assets such as JavaScript, CSS, Images, Data files can use external loaders to load assets to entry file and then import only that single entry script to the html.

 ### React Routing
 URL Routing solves some crucial problems with SPA;